Pipeline map: Have there been any incidents near you?

 The National Energy Board oversees cross-border pipelines.
 The data doesn’t include smaller pipelines within provincial boundaries.

-The documents reveal details about more than 1,000 incidents that have happened across the country since 2000 until late 2012 and suggest the rate of overall incidents has doubled in the past decade.
+The documents reveal details about more than 1,000 incidents that have happened across the country from 2000 until late 2012 and suggest the rate of overall incidents has doubled in the past decade.

 An incident can include anything from a fire or explosion to a spill, leak or a worker fatally or seriously injured.